 Income is recognised when the amount can be reliably measured and it is probable that future economic benefits will flow to the Trust.
 The Trust recognises income in the period that the passenger bookings are made.
-The bookings return (disclosing the number of bookings taken) submitted by each ATOL holder provides a reliable measurement of income in accordance with IAS18 Revenue.
+The bookings return (disclosing the number of bookings taken) submitted by each ATOL holder provides a reliable measurement of income in accordance with IAS 8 Revenue.
+The Trust is assessing the impact of IFRS 15 Revenue from Contracts with Customers which will be adopted for the following financial year.

-The Trust also relies on the regular monitoring work carried out by the CAA in support of the ATOL licensing system, together with its own detailed analysis of returns submitted by all licence holders, to provide verification of the accuracy of APC income.
+The Trust also relies on the regular monitoring and compliance work carried out by the CAA in support of the ATOL licensing system, together with its own detailed analysis of returns submitted by all licence holders, to provide verification of the accuracy of APC income.
 This is supplemented with reports from the independent auditors of ATOL holders.